mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 boomer --data-dir /path/to/datasets/ --dataset name --feature-binning equal-width
 ```

-Some algorithmic parameters, including the parameter `feature_binning`, allow to specify additional options as key-value pairs by using a bracket notation.
+Some algorithmic parameters, including the parameter `feature_binning`, allow to specify additional options as key-value pairs by using a {ref}`bracket-notation`.
 This is also supported by the command line API, where the options may not contain any spaces and special characters like `{` or `}` must be escaped by using single-quotes (`'`):

 ```text
 boomer --data-dir /path/to/datasets/ --dataset name --feature-binning equal-width'{bin_ratio=0.33,min_bins=2,max_bins=64}'